DataFire/Integrations/integrations/generated/azure_timeseriesinsights/README.md

 ### ReferenceDataSetCreationProperties
 * ReferenceDataSetCreationProperties `object`: Properties used to create a reference data set.
+  * dataStringComparisonBehavior `string` (values: Ordinal, OrdinalIgnoreCase): The reference data set key comparison behavior can be set using this property.
+By default, the value is 'Ordinal' - which means case sensitive key comparison will be performed while joining reference data with events or while adding new reference data.
+When 'OrdinalIgnoreCase' is set, case insensitive comparison will be used.
   * keyProperties **required** `array`: The list of key properties for the reference data set.
     * items [ReferenceDataSetKeyProperty](#referencedatasetkeyproperty)